SylphAI-Inc/AdalFlow/docs/source/tutorials/index.rst

    * - Part
      - Description
    * - :doc:`logging`
-     - LightRAG uses native ``logging`` module as the first line of debugging tooling.
+     - AdalFlow uses native ``logging`` module as the first line of debugging tooling.
 We made the effort to help you set it up easily.
    * - :doc:`logging_tracing`
      - We provide two tracing methods to help you develop and improve the Generator:
        1. Trace the history change(states) on prompt during your development process.